giftos1/programming-guide/Software-Setup.md

 (Note that there's no shortcut key for pasting into a command prompt window, but you can access paste by right-clicking in the title bar, then choosing Paste from the Edit menu.)

 `python -m pip install --upgrade pip wheel setuptools`
-`python -m pip install docutils pygments pypiwin32 kivy.deps.sdl2 kivy.deps.glew --extra-index-url https://kivy.org/downloads/packages/simple`
+`python -m pip install docutils pygments pypiwin32 kivy.deps.sdl2 kivy.deps.glew kivy.deps.gstreamer --extra-index-url https://kivy.org/downloads/packages/simple`
 `python -m pip install kivy`

 *Git*: